ssurgents/ssurgents.github.io/README.md

 ## FAQ

 1. Q: Can you fix this issue with the Sonolus app?

    	  A: I am not the developer of the Sonolus app, but you can ask for help with Sonolus in their [discord](https://discord.gg/zStqbJahH7).

 2. Q: When will you add levels from the SuperStar XXX app or from XXX group?

    	  A: I can't commit to a timeframe, but will try to consider requests from the community

 -----

-## Support
+## Bugs

-I will start taking bug reports at a later time, but presently there are issues that I am already aware of and will be working on.
+For now, all bugs will be tracked on [github](https://github.com/ssurgents/ssurgents.github.io/issues), so check there first.
+You may also report bugs through this [google form](https://docs.google.com/forms/d/e/1FAIpQLSfB6Tnbi6_VkDJRR3mI3JWKGbiPRMeuRBQRqoeBslfOyzf3aw/viewform?usp=sf_link).